jielim36/emb-idempotency-payment-service/README.md

 ---

+## Unit Test
+We implemented unit tests for the Payment Service using [Testcontainers-Go](https://golang.testcontainers.org/)  and service-level testing.
+This approach allows us to spin up a **PostgreSQL** instance during tests, providing:

+- Realistic database testing environment
+- Isolation per test session
+- Automatic cleanup after tests

 ## Concurrency Testing

-To test concurrency and ensure the idempotency logic works as expected, we use the `https://github.com/rakyll/hey` library to do concurrency testing
+To test concurrency and ensure the idempotency logic works as expected, we use the [hey](https://github.com/rakyll/hey) library to do concurrency testing

 #### Running the Test